telerik/reporting-docs/knowledge-base/how-to-use-web-report-designer-in-react-js.md

     npm start
 ````

-    *Note:* You’ll need to have **Node >= 6** and **npm >= 5.2** on your machine.
+	>note You’ll need to have **Node >= 6** and **npm >= 5.2** on your machine.

 2. Create a new .NET or .NET Core Web Application that will host the Rest Service for the web report desiger.
 The required steps depending on the framework can be found in:
     - [How to set up in .NET 5 and .NET Core 3.1 applications]({% slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications})

     - [How to set up in .NET Framework application]({% slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application})

 	You can also find a demo projects with the .NET Core imeplementation in the installation folder of Telerik Reporting -> Examples -> CSharp -> .NET 6 -> ReportingRestServiceCorsDemo subfolder.

 	For this example, we will use the REST service from our [online demos](https://demos.telerik.com/reporting).

 4. The deisner depends on **jQuery**.
 Add a CDN link to jQuery library in **public/index.html**:

     ````JS
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>
 ````

 3. Also in the head, add a reference for Kendo all: